 The Guarantor is both an operating company and the parent company of its corporate group.
-The OTP Group provides universal banking service, including through several domestic and foreign subsidiaries.
+The OTP Group provides universal banking services, including through several domestic and foreign subsidiaries.
 In Hungary, traditional banking operations are performed by the Guarantor while specialised services, including car leasing, mortgage lending and investment funds, are offered by the Guarantor's subsidiaries.
-In addition to operating in Hungary, the OTP Group currently operates, through its banking subsidiaries, in the following countries: Albania, Bulgaria, Croatia, Montenegro, Moldova, Romania, Russia, Serbia, Slovenia and Ukraine.
-After the completion of a divestment in November 2020, the OTP Group has no more banking operations in Slovakia.
-The OTP Group also operates in Uzbekistan since the acquisition of Ipoteka Bank.
-The first part of the financial closure of the acquisition of Ipoteka Bank by the OTP Group took place on 13 June 2023 (acquiring 75 per cent. of the shares) and the remaining part (i.e. 25 per cent- of the shares) is expected to close in 2026.
-The Guarantor currently has two representative offices (with non-banking activities, with the sole aim of representing and promoting the Guarantor in the given country), one is located in Beijing, China, and the other one is located in Eschborn, Germany.
+In addition to operating in Hungary, the OTP Group currently operates, through its banking subsidiaries, in the following countries: Albania, Bulgaria, Croatia, Montenegro, Moldova, Russia, Serbia, Slovenia, Ukraine and Uzbekistan.
+In November 2020, the OTP Group completed the disposal of its Slovakian operations.
+On 9 February 2024, the Guarantor signed a binding agreement to sell its stake in OTP Bank Romania ("OTP Bank Romania" or "OBR").
+This transaction signifies the Guarantor's complete withdrawal from the Romanian market.
+On 30 July 2024, the OTP Group completed the disposal of its Romanian operations.

+The Guarantor currently has two representative offices (with non-banking activities and the sole aim of representing and promoting the Guarantor in the given country), one is located in Beijing, China, and the other one is located in Eschborn, Germany.

-As at 31 December 2022, the OTP Group provides financial services through 1,392 branches, agent networks and electronic channels.
-The OTP Group's total assets were HUF 32,804 billion (EUR 82 billion) as at 31 December 2022, out of which close to 42 per cent. was in Hungary.
-The next four largest foreign operations comprised 42 per cent. of the OTP Group's total assets (Bulgaria 18 per cent., Croatia 10 per cent., Serbia 8 per cent. and Slovenia 5 per cent.).
-Based on publicly available information on central bank and bank association websites, the Guarantor's management believes the Guarantor to be the market leader in terms of total assets in Hungary and among the leading banking players in Bulgaria, Croatia, Montenegro, Serbia and Slovenia.
-As at 30 September 2023, the OTP Group provides financial services through 1,450 branches, agent networks and electronic channels.
-The OTP Group's total assets were HUF 39,574 billion (EUR 101.1 billion) as at 30 September 2023, out of which close to 36 per cent. was in Hungary.
-The next four largest foreign operations comprised 46 per cent. of the OTP Group's total assets (Bulgaria 16 per cent., Slovenia 15 per cent., Croatia 8 per cent. and Serbia 7 per cent.).
+As at 31 March 2025, the OTP Group provides financial services through 1,245 branches, agent networks and electronic channels.
+The OTP Group's total assets were HUF 44,333 billion (EUR 110 billion) as at 31 March 2025, out of which 36 per cent. were in Hungary.
+The next four largest foreign operations comprised 47 per cent. of the OTP Group's total assets (Bulgaria 17 per cent., Slovenia 14 per cent., Croatia 8 per cent. and Serbia 8 per cent.).
+Based on on publicly available information on central bank and bank association websites17, the Guarantor's management believes the Guarantor has a dominant position in terms of total assets in Hungary, Bulgaria, Montenegro, Serbia and Slovenia.